-NEW YORK — What does it take to drop ten strokes from your golf score?
+NEW YORK—What does it take to drop ten strokes from your golf score?
 What is the secret behind Tiger Woods’s game?
-The surprising answers can be found in Every Shot Counts: Using the Revolutionary Strokes Gained Approach to Improve Your Golf Performance and Strategy.
+The surprising answers can be found in the New York Times best seller Every Shot Counts: Using the Revolutionary Strokes Gained Approach to Improve Your Golf Performance and Strategy.
 The new book from Columbia Business School Professor Mark Broadie expands upon the strokes gained putting stat he developed and which is now in use by the PGA Tour.

 “Many golfers are focusing on the wrong stats when evaluating their game.
 Traditional golf stats such as putts per round, fairway hit, and greens in regulation actually provide little insight into golf performance,” says Broadie.
 “By using a statistical approach to analyze millions of shots, Every Shot Counts shows golfers of any skill level how to make better strategic decisions on the course.”